The Bankrate promise

 - By mail: Write the new colleges on your paper SAR and mail it to Federal Student Aid.

-Keep in mind that if you’ve reached the limit for schools listed, any additional schools will replace your originally listed schools.
-However, the original schools that you added will still have access to your information from when you first filled out your FAFSA.
+If you’ve reached the limit for schools listed, any additional schools will replace your originally listed schools.
+However, the original schools you added will still have access to your information from when you first filled out your FAFSA.

 Does the order matter when listing schools on the FAFSA?